mesosphere/dcos-commons/frameworks/template/README.md

 - Placement constraints for fine-grained instance placement
 - Vertical and horizontal for managing capacity
 - Rolling software and configuration updates for runtime maintainence
-- Integrated with Enterprise DC/OS Storage capabilities
+- Integrated with Enterprise DC/OS Storage originalCapabilities
-- Integrated with Enterprise DC/OS Networking capabilities
+- Integrated with Enterprise DC/OS Networking originalCapabilities
-- Integrated with Enterprise DC/OS Monitoring and Troubleshooting capabilities
+- Integrated with Enterprise DC/OS Monitoring and Troubleshooting originalCapabilities
-- Integrated with Enterprise DC/OS Security capabilities
+- Integrated with Enterprise DC/OS Security originalCapabilities
 - _OTHER BENEFITS YOUR PRODUCT WITH DC/OS_